raspishake/rsudp/docs/settings.rst

 this thread will run the specified file using python's :py:func:`exec` function.

 Be very careful when using this module, as the :py:func:`exec` function is known to have problems.
-Notably, python's :py:func:`exec` function does not check the passed file for errors prior to running.
+Notably, :py:func:`exec` does not check the passed file for errors prior to running.
 Also, the passed file cannot have Windows line endings (see warning below).
 Additionally, if the code takes too long to execute, you could end up losing data packets from the queue, so keep it simple.